artipie/rpm-adapter/README.md

 ### Naming policy

-RPM may use different names to store metadata files in the package, by default `NamingPolicy.DEFAULT` will be used, to change policy policy use secondary constructor of `Rpm` to configure it.
+RPM may use different names to store metadata files in the package, by default `NamingPolicy.DEFAULT` will be used, to change naming policy use secondary constructor of `Rpm` to configure it.
 For instance to add `SHA1` prefixes for metadata files use `new Rpm(storage, new NamingPolicy.Sha1Prefixed())`.